loafey/master-thesis/Thesis/TODO/Minor.md

   suddenly (and with an usual formulation "the direct relation").

-  - [ ] "The identity function" is a bit short as a Fig. caption.
-Perhaps add "polymorphic" and "a type derivation for".

   - [ ] "The proof for the identity function": proof := type derivation?

   - [ ] "the meta-symbol ���� to refer to the identity function": For